 Catastrophization is something that mental health professionals say we should avoid.
 Let’s follow their advice in this pandemic

 The competitors in the catastrophization Olympics are well-intentioned.
 It’s good that they want to take this crisis seriously.
-Perhaps their unfailing faith in the public health ‘experts’ (who suffer from a profound deficit in mathematical/statistical literacy) is a symptom of the human condition: we don’t like to admit that there are unknowns – we prefer to believe that we have all of the information, even if that entails always believing the worst possible scenario.
+Perhaps their unfailing faith in the public health ‘experts’ (who appear to suffer from a profound deficit in mathematical/statistical literacy) is a symptom of the human condition: we don’t like to admit that there are unknowns – we prefer to believe that we have all of the information, even if that entails always believing the worst possible scenario.

 We are living in a time when, if an individual has a M.D. or D.O. next to their name, she is treated as an oracle.
 Several years ago, when I was preparing for an interview for a 3-year administrative residency in hospital administration (which is a hospital leader training program), I interviewed several physicians to glean knowledge about the American healthcare system.
 One physician’s reply to my question was quite profound: